 Personal Experience With Plantar Fasciitis Treatment

-Unfortunately for me, in addition to treating patients for plantar fasciitis I also suffer with it as well.
+Unfortunately for me, in addition to treating patients with plantar fasciitis, I also suffer with it as well.
 Fortunately for my patients, my personal experience with plantar fasciitis helps provide better care than I probably would otherwise be able.

 An important component of plantar fasciitis treatment is limiting stress on the foot.
 I always recommend to my patients that if they can avoid any unnecessary walking, running, hiking, etc that they should – like so many other conditions, you have to eliminate the aggravating activities before healing can begin.